djepar/CoursGenInfo/OS/CyberSecurity/ITSecurityGoogle/ITSecNote.md

 ## Host-based firwalls
 Host-based firewalls : "Protect individual hosts from being compromised when they're used in untrusted, potentially malicious environments"
-A host-based firewall "plays a big part in reducing what's accessible to an outside attacker"
+A host-based firewall "plays a big part in reducing what's accessible to an outside attacker" If the users of the system have administrator rights, then they have the ability to change firewall rules and configurations"

+## Logging and Auditing
+Security information and event managements systems (SIEMS) : "A SIEM can be thought of as a centralized log server.
+It has some extra analysis features too"
+Normalization : "The process of of taking log data in different formats and converting it into a standardized format that's consistent with a defined log structure"
+"Once logs are centralized and standardized, you can write automated alerting based on __rules__"